 If possible, exercise regularly.
-This helps to strengthen the muscles around affected joints, to keep you fit, and to maintain a good range joint movement.
+This helps to strengthen the muscles around affected joints, to keep you fit, and to maintain a good range of joint movement.
 Swimming is ideal for most joints, but any exercise is better than none.
 Many people can manage a regular walk.

-If you are overweight, try to lose some weight as the extra burden placed on back, hips, and knees can make symptoms worse.
+If you are overweight, try to lose some weight, as the extra burden placed on back, hips, and knees can make symptoms worse.
 Even a modest weight loss can make quite a difference.

 Shoe insoles and other devices

 Some research trials have shown that the following may help to ease symptoms from OA of the knee in some cases:

 - The use of a special sticky tape which pulls the kneecap inwards.

 These measures slightly alter the distribution of weight and pressure on the knee joint This is why they are thought to ease symptoms in some cases.
 A person qualified to diagnose and treat foot disorders (a podiatrist) or a physiotherapist can advise exactly how to use them.

 Braces or supports may also be helpful for other joints affected by OA.
 For example, a support around the thumb for painful thumb OA.